PauseAI/pauseai-website/src/posts/press.md

 - [ComputerWorld](https://www.computerworld.com/article/3714261/sam-altmans-pledges-about-ai-responsibility-dont-mean-much-experts.html): Interview with Joep Meindertsma about OpenAI vs Musk.
 - [Wired](https://www.wired.com/story/protesters-pause-ai-split-stop/?redirectURL=https://www.wired.com/story/protesters-pause-ai-split-stop/) About the May 2024 protest

-## Podcasts
+## Podcasts & Talks

+- [**Youtube Playlist**](https://www.youtube.com/playlist?list=PLI46NoubGtIJvSAWkC7VOmfWrLD2u1ZPA).
+All the podcasts and talks that can be found on Youtube.
+The rest of this list are recordings not uploaded to the platform.
+- [Clearer Thinking](https://open.spotify.com/episode/7cgGNChdYUnqh9S90L0Xcw?si=dd465fd4e7e24943): Interview with Joep Meindertsma on why we should pause AI despite arguments against it and emotionally processing high likelihoods of existential risks.
 - [Creatives with AI podcast](https://podcasters.spotify.com/pod/show/creativeswithai/episodes/15-AI-The-Race-Against-Time---Balancing-Progress-and-Potential-Catastrophe-with-Joep-Meinderstma-e28ln8a/a-aa9vpjp): Interview with PauseAI founder Joep Meindertsma.
-- [Art of AI podcast](https://spotify.link/AggzYfcj8Db): Interview with Joep Meindertsma, about protesting, psychology of x-risk, AI policy.
+- [Art of AI podcast](https://spotify.link/AggzYfcj8Db): Interview with Joep Meindertsma about protesting, psychology of x-risk, AI policy.
-- [For Humanity podcast](https://www.youtube.com/watch?v=BryJy9aL_LQ): Interview with Joep Meindertsma, about starting PauseAI, dealing with existential risk, and why we can make this.
-- [The Inside View podcast](https://www.youtube.com/watch?v=5RyttfXTKfs): Interview with Holly Elmore, about starting PauseAI, dealing with existential risk, and why we can make this.
-- [Consistently Candid](https://www.buzzsprout.com/2319950/share): Interview with Joep Meindertsma, about what we can all do to prevent disaster.
-- [Future of Life Institute podcast](https://youtu.be/Q3eRy4t2oPQ?si=U9VxBs2D46oDUYJm): Interview with Holly Elmore on Pausing AI, Hardware Overhang, Safety Research, and Protesting.

 ## National Media coverage